 Traditional and modern meditations are full of breathing exercises.
 However, i have never heard of the sense of smell being used or even mentioned in any breathing awareness meditation.
 It seems to me that smell is the active ingredient of the breath.
 If i'm not aware of the smell, then it is only a narrow awareness of the breathing.
 It's like hearing electrical notes without the trumpet and violin tones.
 It's like seeing in black and white.

-Till recently the world was full of smells.
+Till recently the world was full of interesting smells.
 The carpenter smellt of wood and the blacksmith had smoke drenched clothes.
 Quite suddenly we've lost a certain natural beauty and depth to life, where each tradesman and craftsman had their own 'colour' and their identity confirmed by their smell.

 Suddenly in the developed world everything gets put in plastic bags and our personal human smells are soaped away with detergents, we aim at being odourless or perfumed.

-And in the middle of our civilised odourless cleanliness, all over the modern world, humans are producing a horrible new stinking noxious substance, and we hardly seem to notice it anymore.
-I wonder how much the influence of petrol and diesel fumes have caused us to inhibit this sense and turn it off.
+And in the middle of our civilised odourless cleanliness, all over the modern world, humans are producing a horrible new noxious substance, and we hardly seem to notice it anymore.
+I wonder how much the stink of petrol and diesel fumes have caused us to inhibit this sense and turn it off.
 And i pity all those animals who are dependant on this sense for their survival.

 Personally i want to be aware of bad smells.
 I breathe them in anyway, if i'm aware of them at least i have a choice to move, or not to inhale deeply.

 When we touch things with our hands, we realise them with our heads.
 The nose and nasal canals are where smells are 'touched'.
 But, where do we 'realise' smells?
 I wouldnt be suprised if children and animals felt the scent over the entire top of the head and down their necks, and into their bodies.
-I'm sure, as adults, we can all remember a time, when the smell of a succulent meal, seemed to fill our whole body.
+I'm sure, as adults, we can all remember when the smell of a succulent meal, seemed to fill our whole body.

 Hedgehogs are so used to their own inside body smell, that the out-smell happens incidentally, without them really noticing it.
 Their self-smell is a constant, in relation to all the smells of the world around them.